 In the practice of law, lateness has serious consequences.
 Similarly, lateness will have serious consequences in class.
-If an assignment is turned in late but less than one hour late, 10% of the available points will be deducted before any other deductions.
+If an assignment is turned in less than one hour late, 10% of the available points will be deducted before any other deductions.
 If an assignment is turned in more than one hour late but less than twenty-four hours, an additional 10% will be deducted before any other deductions.
 Accordingly, there will be a 20% late penalty for papers more than one-hour late on the first day.
 Each subsequent day will receive an additional 10% penalty until no points remain.

 - 6.2 Submission of Over-Length Writing Assignments.
 Each major writing assignment will have a maximum page limit that I will enforce strictly.
 For each page or portion of a page that exceeds the page limit, you will receive a 10% reduction in your grade.
 In addition, I will not review any pages that exceed the page limit.
 If your paper does not comply with the font or margin requirement, I will consider it to have exceeded the page limit and will adjust the score for the assignment accordingly.
-It is important to learn to be succinct.
-You will also lose points on a writing assignment for other violations of the formatting rules.
-Please review the Section 5 rules carefully. - 6.3 Submitting an Assignment Multiple Times.
+Furthermore, you will lose points on a writing assignment for any other violations of the formatting rules.
+Please review these rules carefully. - 6.3 Submitting an Assignment Multiple Times.
 If you submit an assignment multiple times, I will grade only the one turned in last.
 If the last submission is late, the assignment will be considered late, and I will deduct points accordingly.